Add specifics and achievements to your resume

 • What was the largest team, budget, or project value you managed?

 From these questions, essentials form, and strong statements take shape.
-To pump up the value even more, I urge including supportive metrics.
+To pump up the value even more, I urge the inclusion of supportive metrics.
 Can you address โ€œhow many, how much, how oftenโ€?

 I understand that not all results are numbers-based.
 Some job seekers feel frustrated because they canโ€™t measure results with hard figures, percentages, or dollar amounts.
 This is ok.